- 1. Introduction

 The local authority should ensure that all relevant partners are involved in care and support planning and take part in joint planning with health partners.

-Where a local authority is required to meet needs, it must prepare a care and support plan for the person concerned and involve the individual to decide how to have their needs met.
-The local authority should also speak to others concerned with the person’s health and wellbeing, including prison staff, probation Offender Managers, staff of approved premises and health care staff, to ensure integration of care, and fit with the custodial regime as appropriate, including enabling access to regime services such as libraries and education.
+Where a local authority is required to meet needs for care and support, a care and support plan must be prepared.
+The adult should be involved in this process.
+The local authority should also involve others concerned with the adult’s health and wellbeing, including prison staff, probation offender managers, staff of approved premises and health care staff, to ensure integration of care, as well as what is possible within the custodial regime.
 Any safeguarding issues are to be addressed in the care and support plan.

-Whilst every effort should be made to put people in control of their care and for them to be actively involved and influential throughout the planning process, the local authority should make it clear to individuals that the custodial regime may limit the range of care options available, and some, such as direct payments, do not apply in a custodial setting.
-Where an individual’s ability to exercise choice and control is limited by the custodial regime, this should be discussed with the individual and recorded as part of the care planning process.
+While every effort should be made to put adult’s in control of their care and for them to be actively involved and be able to influence the planning process.
+It should be explained that the custodial setting may limit the range of care options available and some,such as direct payments, do not apply in a custodial setting.
+Where an adult’s ability to exercise choice and control is limited in this way, this should be discussed with them and recorded as part of the care planning process.
 However, the plan must contain the elements as outlined in Chapter 10 Care and Support Planning, Care and Support Statutory Guidance, including the allocated personal budget.
-This will ensure that the person is clear about the needs to be met, the cost attributed to meeting those needs and how, if applicable, the custodial regime limited the individual’s choice and control.
+This will ensure that the adult is clear about the needs to be met, the cost of meeting those needs and how being in custody means their choice and control is limited.

-The local authority should aim to ensure that consent is given so that individual care plans are shared with other providers of custodial and resettlement services including custodial services, the probation service, prison healthcare providers and managers of approved premises.
-For residents of approved premises, the local authority should always liaise with the responsible Offender Manager in probation services.
+The local authority should seek consent from the adult so that their care plans can be shared with other providers of custodial and resettlement services including custodial services, the probation service, prison healthcare providers and managers of approved premises as relevant.
+For residents of approved premises, the local authority should always liaise with the responsible offender manager in probation services.

 7.1 Equipment and adaptations